rupalirajesh/rupalirajesh.github.io/_posts/2026-02-12-training-an-llm.md

 need to align its behaviour to follow a particular style of answering questions.

-For example, if we prompt our model as follows ["]{dir="rtl"}Explain gradient descent.", it might imitate a book, forum debate, or the relevant research paper.
+For example, if we prompt our model as follows: "Explain gradient descent.", it might imitate a book, forum debate, or the relevant research paper.
 We would like it to condense information and answer questions directly, in this case.

 Here are some examples of guidelines we would like our LLM to follow.

-Avoid offensive language.
+  - Avoid offensive language.

-Do not answer questions that might encourage racism or violence (for example, we might want to avoid giving users information on how to build bombs or procure weapons).
+  - Do not answer questions that might encourage racism or violence (for example, we might want to avoid giving users information on how to build bombs or procure weapons).

-Answer questions cordially, briefly, without too much technical information, in sections, or in an essay-style.
+  - Answer questions cordially, briefly, without too much technical information, in sections, or in an essay-style.

 SFT teaches the model how to respond.
 Preference Optimization teaches the model which responses are better.